 Located on Avinguda Diagonal, this four and a half metre concrete and bronze monument to inventor and political activist Narcís Monturiol i Estarriol was inaugurated in 1963.

-Created by Josep Maria Subirachs, the monument includes a replica of Monturiol’s most famous invention, the steam powered submarine Ictíneo II which was first launched in the Port of Barcelona in 1864.
+Created by Josep Maria Subirachs, the monument includes a replica of Monturiol’s most famous invention, the steam-powered submarine Ictíneo II, first launched in the Port of Barcelona in 1864.

 Narcís Monturiol i Estarriol and the Ictíneo Submarines

 Narcís Monturiol i Estarriol was born in Figueres in 1819.
 Son of a barrel maker, he studied law at the University of Barcelona.
 Upon graduation he became a political activist, publishing several socialist and republican newsletters.

 After the Revolutions of 1848, Monturiol’s publications were banned and he was briefly forced into exile in Rousillon, France.

 He returned to Spain in 1849, moving to Cadaques where he worked as a painter.
 It was here that Monturiol witnessed the dangerous conditions suffered by coral divers and set about developing a small submarine equipped with tools for harvesting coral.